Sindhi language: IPA Transliteration

+Translation

+Article 1: All human beings are born free and equal in dignity and rights.
+They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.

 Advocacy

-In 1972, a bill was passed by the provincial assembly of Sindh which saw Sindhi, given official status thus becoming the first provincial language in Pakistan to have its own official status.
+In 1972, a bill was passed by the provincial assembly of Sindh, which saw Sindhi given official status, thus becoming the first provincial language in Pakistan to have its own official status.